-The young Spaniard has put in performances that have shown he could turn out be one of the best things to emerge from Madrid and this has wooed suitors with Premier League side Liverpool now appearing on the frontline and are reportedly ready to offer €180 million to sign Asensio.
+The young Spaniard has put in performances that have shown that he could turn out be one of the best things to emerge from Madrid and this has wooed suitors with Premier League side Liverpool now appearing on the frontline and are reportedly ready to offer €180 million to sign Asensio.

 This might be a welcome development for the player as he will be guaranteed regular playing time at Liverpool.
-However, this is a situation he hasn’t had at Madrid, although no concerns have been raised with regards his playing time at the club by both parties.
+However, this is a situation he hasn’t had at Madrid, although no concerns have been raised with regards to his playing time at the club.

 The player and the club are reportedly yet to discuss any proposals from Anfield as well as from other clubs who are interested in the player, and this is partly due to his participation in the Russia 2018 world cup campaign with Spain.

 Asensio’s 23rd birthday comes up in January and it is believed that he and the club would have a sit-down to discuss future possibilities as the player will be looking to make a significant impact in his footballing career.

 The Frenchman gave the Spaniard the chance to stake a claim for a starting berth in no less than 53 matches last season, where he averaged 54 minutes per game, and played just 1 minute of action in the UEFA Champions League final against Liverpool.

-Real Madrid must keep an eye on the youngster and also adopt plans to ensure that he’s featured regularly at least to ensure that he remains committed to the cause of the Los Merengues, and this is one of the tasks of new manager Julen Lopetegui.
+Real Madrid must keep an eye on the youngster and also adopt plans to ensure that he’s featured regularly at least to ensure that he remains committed to the cause, and this is one of the tasks of new manager Julen Lopetegui.